Can I Use a Portable Air Conditioner In My Tent?

 Camping in extreme heat or direct sunlight will require an air conditioner to remove humidity and provide Cooling.
 These are your actual household portable air conditioners.

-What type of camping determines your air conditioner.
+What type of camping determines your portable air conditioner in my tent.

 Not all air conditioners are light and portable.
 If you’re hiking and need a little relief from the heat, then you want a portable evaporative air conditioner.
 These units can be run off battery power or from an electrical hook-up.
 These conditioners are small, lightweight, and portable.
 However, you will not get the cooling capacity that you get in larger household models.